 Romanticism and Victorianism on the Net (RaVoN) is an International e-Journal devoted to British Nineteenth-Century Literature (ISSN 1916-1441).
 The journal was founded by Michael Eberle-Sinatra as Romanticism on the Net in February 1996.
 It expanded its scope in August 2007 to include Victorian literature (under the editorship of Dino Franco Felluga).
 It is currently published twice a year on the Projet Érudit platform, and received funding from the Canadian Social Sciences and Humanities Research Council.
-All 823 articles and reviews that have appeared in the past 16 years are available in open access on the Projet Érudit platform.
+(The publication schedule will go to three issues in 2015, starting with issue #67 in March of that year.)
+All 903 articles and reviews that have appeared in the past 18 years are available in open access on the Projet Érudit platform.

 This WordPress blog is a supplement to the official RaVoN site.
 It is used for general announcements, links to the current issue, lists of forthcoming articles, forthcoming book reviews available in PDF form, and links to affiliated organizations.

 - Eleanor Courtemanche (University of Illinois, Urbana-Champaign) (Victorian)

 - Thomas C. Crochunis (BWP1800@RaVoN)